 Once agreement has been made to host a meeting, the host economy is expected to move as quickly as possible to decide on the location and exact meeting dates and inform all appropriate APEC contact points.
 The PD can help disseminate information to all APEC contact points, and advise the host economy and the Chair/Lead Shepherd on suitable arrangements.
 Every effort should be made to hold meetings in conjunction with one of the SOMs, in order to enable the broadest possible participation, coordination of efforts with other sub-fora, and wider understanding of other sub-fora efforts.
-If the meeting is not held in conjunction with the SOM and Related Meetings, it is advisable that an Administrative Circular be prepared by the host in coordination with the PD and the Chairperson.
-The Administrative Circular usually includes information such as the responsible host economy contact points, meeting venue, registration/accreditation, arrival/entry formalities, accommodation arrangements, delegates' facilities, document reproduction and distribution procedures, and other useful information.
+If the meeting is not held in conjunction with the SOM and Related Meetings, it is advisable that an Administrative Circular be prepared by the host in coordination such as the responsible host economy contact points, meeting venue, registration/accreditation, arrival/entry formalities, accommodation arrangements, delegates' facilities, document reproduction and distribution procedures, and other useful information.
 It is preferable to have the Administrative Circular available at least six weeks before the meeting.